-The raised bed was super simple, but then we needed to plant the garden!
+Then add soil.
 We bought seven bags of gardening soil at Lowe’s and dumped them into the bed to fill it to up to about two inches from the top.

 We chose two kinds of tomatoes, kale, and zucchini and have room for a few more things.
 We planted them and watered them in.